flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 1) Connect your device to the internet.

    .. note:: If you are connected to FlytPOD/PRO, you will have to be in client mode.
-Follow the `WiFi Setup <http://docs.flytbase.com/en/master/docs/FlytPOD/RouterSetup.html>`_ guide to do so.
+Follow the :ref:`WiFi Setup Guide<flytpod router setup>` to do so.